 - Cut each circle into 6 wedges (so 12 wedges total).

-- Place pepperoni slices and shredded cheese on each wedge, and then roll up (starting from the big bottom and ending at the small point).
+- Roll up, starting from the big bottom and ending at the small poin).

 - Place on a baking sheet, forming a crescent, and bake for 12 minutes.